Code Optimization for Framer Website Performance

 • Leverage Framer’s built-in components before adding custom scripts.

-By reducing library weight and unused code, you’re not just optimising for speed—you’re also ensuring a cleaner, more maintainable codebase.
+By reducing library weight and unused code, you’re not just optimizing for speed-you’re also ensuring a cleaner, more maintainable codebase.

 If you need more help with advanced integrations, read our guide on Exploring Advanced Features in Framer Templates: What You Need to Know.